scarolan/gcloud-vault-database-secrets-demo/README.md

 * GCP account configured with a project

 ## Basic Demo - Dynamic Credentials
-First run these commands to stand up an Ubuntu 16.04 instance and get connected to it.
-The first command creates a new instance, the second command copies our setup script, and the third one forms an SSH tunnel to port 3306 on the remote machine (in addition to getting us connected).
+This demo will stand up a GCP instance and install MySQL on it, configure a local Vault server, and enable the database secrets backend to manage dynamic credentials on the remote host.

 ### Step 1: Configure a MySQL instance
 Open a terminal window and run the following commands: